Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 Then I tried to find some secondary sources for pricing information and found different review websites with some basic information.

-Since I wasn’t sure when this information was published and whether Vulcan 7 might have changed its pricing, you may want to take the following information with caution.
+Since I wasn’t sure when this information was published and whether Vulcan 7 might have changed its pricing, you may want to take the following information cautiously.

 According to this source, Vulcan 7 starts at $297 per month (annual plan), $313 per month (6-month plan), and $349 per month (monthly plan).
 The leads and the dialer are included in these plans.